278287847/AI-FGTM/readme.txt

 We use seven models in our submission, many of which are adversarially trained models.
 The models can be downloaded in http://ml.cs.tsinghua.edu.cn/~yinpeng/nips17/nontargeted/models.zip.
 --------------------------------------------------------------

-Codes and other resources can be found in the supplementary material.